ISO Certification for Product Design Firms: Blessing or Curse?

-As we at MindFlow Design were investigating whether to pursue ISO certification, we were surprised at the antagonism toward ISO that was on display in some quarters of the product design industry.
+As we at MPE (Formerly Mindflow Design) were investigating whether to pursue ISO certification, we were surprised at the antagonism toward ISO that was on display in some quarters of the product design industry.

 Critics were saying that the ISO certification process is wasteful and not useful for organizations such as design firms.
 They said that following ISO procedures is no guarantee of success.
 They claimed that the process is cumbersome and will slow projects down, that it is nothing more than an excuse for failure to achieve deadlines.
 They insist that clients have unique design control systems requiring flexibility that ISO 9000 contractors cannot provide.